What We Do

 The Foundation operates primarily as a grantmaker, by providing financial support to organisations that we believe are well-placed to help us achieve our mission.
 We also offer partners advice, networking and capacity development.
-Our strategy for 2018 – 2022 is set out here and is explained below and in other relevant pages.
+Our strategy for 2018 – 2022 is set out here (Arabic) and is explained below and in other relevant pages.

 We take a long term approach to our work.
 We are primarily concerned with addressing systemic issues that restrict the development of a resilient and effective civil society.
 We want to help build and support effective organisations rooted in their communities.
 We are also aware of all the challenges faced by young people that limit their ability to thrive and to contribute to their societies through civil society, business or social enterprise.
 Education is the first step on this journey.

 We recognise the enormous hardship that many people in our countries of focus are experiencing.
 We are convinced that there is a role for the Foundation in helping to alleviate that suffering.